alexispurslane/microeconomics/README.md

 - `cargo run` will run the program directly (it requires arguments)
 - `cargo build` will build an executable
+- `cargo doc --open` will open the extensive code docs I have written

 There will be tests eventually.